 The Authority may have Interests which Conflict with those of Tendering Bondowners.
-All validly tendered Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes that are tendered and purchased pursuant to this Invitation will be retired and cancelled in accordance with the terms of the Master Bond Resolution.
-Thereafter, interest and principal will no longer be required to be paid on the purchased Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes.
-Amounts available for distribution, including collections with respect to the student loans, will continue to be paid in the order of priority set forth in the "waterfall" provisions of the Master Bond Resolution, but due to the decreased amount of outstanding Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes resulting from this Invitation, it is likely that a greater portion of those funds may be available for distribution to the Authority.
+All validly tendered Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes that are tendered and purchased pursuant to this Invitation will be retired and cancelled in accordance with the terms of the Master Bond Resolution.
+Thereafter, interest and principal will no longer be required to be paid on the purchased Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes.
+Amounts available for distribution, including collections with respect to the student loans, will continue to be paid in the order of priority set forth in the "waterfall" provisions of the Master Bond Resolution, but due to the decreased amount of outstanding Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes resulting from this Invitation, it is likely that a greater portion of those funds may be available for distribution to the Authority.

-The Market for the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes may Improve and Yield Higher Prices than may be Accepted Pursuant to this Invitation; Governmental Action may Improve Liquidity for Student Loan Backed Securities.
+The Market for the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes may Improve and Yield Higher Prices than may be Accepted Pursuant to this Invitation.
 The market for student loan backed securities has suffered unprecedented liquidity problems.
-If the market for student loan backed securities should improve from its current condition, the liquidity and marketability of the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes following such a market recovery may yield a greater price than what may be obtained pursuant to this Invitation.
+If the market for student loan backed securities should improve from its current condition, the liquidity and marketability of the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes following such a market recovery may yield a greater price than what may be obtained pursuant to this Invitation.
 The market for student loan backed securities could improve for several reasons, including governmental action of the United States or one or more other jurisdictions.
 For example, in recent years a number of broker-dealers have reached settlements with federal and state regulatory bodies resulting in agreements to purchase related auction rate securities at par, as described under the caption "Notice Regarding Settlements" herein.
 It is also possible that broker-dealers may voluntarily seek to provide additional liquidity to the student loan backed securities market or that recent or future actions by federal, state or local legislative or regulatory bodies, issuers, underwriters and/or broker-dealers could result in greater liquidity and/or higher prices for student loan backed securities.
-The Authority is not able to predict whether any recent or future actions of any legislative or regulatory body or other party will result in greater liquidity and/or higher prices for student loan backed securities, including the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes.
+The Authority is not able to predict whether any recent or future actions of any legislative or regulatory body or other party will result in greater liquidity and/or higher prices for student loan backed securities, including the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes.

-The Amounts Available to Purchase Certain Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes are Limited.
-Only \$47,000,000 is currently available pursuant to the Master Bond Resolution for the purchase of the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes.
+The Amounts Available to Purchase Certain Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes are Limited.
+Only (a) \$900,000 is currently available pursuant to the Master Bond Resolution for the purchase of Series 1995B-2 Bonds, (b) \$1,075,000 is currently available pursuant to the Master Bond Resolution for the purchase of Series 2004A-1 Bonds, (c) \$1,600,000 is currently available pursuant to the Master Bond Resolution for the purchase of Series 2004A-2 Bonds and (d) \$10,000,000 is currently available pursuant to the Master Bond Resolution for the purchase of the Series 2001A-2 Notes and Series 2004A-3 Notes.